zpaolo11x/Arcadeflow/README.md

 - 'Detailed game data' : Show extra data after the game name before the history text
 - 'Control panel overlay' : Show controller and buttons overlay on history page

+❗ MULTIPLE MONITOR ❗
+Configure the appearence of a second monitor

+- '❗ Enable multiple monitor ❗' : Enable Arcadeflow multiple monitor suport
+- '❗ Monitor identifier ❗' : Select the identification number for the external monitor
+- '❗ Correct aspect ratio ❗' : Select if the image on the second monitor should be stretched or not
+- '❗ Main media source ❗' : Select the artwork source to be used on secondary monitor
+- '❗ Alternate media source ❗' : Select the artwork source to be used on secondary monitor in case first one is not present

 AUDIO
 Configure layout sounds and audio options for videos